Let's Stop the ‘Bloody’ Discrimination!

 What can RVWRMP do to try to combat these beliefs?
 Our new Menstrual Hygiene Management Strategy is a start.

-We are developing behavior change communication materials that specifically target messages to different groups.
+We are developing behaviour change communication materials that specifically target messages to different groups.
 Radio jingles are going out and new posters and training materials are prepared.
 Our staff take the issue up always in community meetings.
 We talk with religious leaders, trying to convince them to change.
 We explain to local government staff that the Supreme Court has outlawed chhaupadi huts in 2005.
-But we are always faced by the challenge of how hard to push?
+But we are always faced by the challenge of how hard to push.
 During the civil war, the Maoists forced communities to pull down chhau huts, and for the women to stay inside during menstruation.
 Yet many households rebuilt the chhau huts again after the war and resumed the tradition.